Sjord/Sjord.github.io/_posts/2019-05-15-cracking-password-hashes-in-yclas.md

 ## Reading log files

-Another tool in the Yclas admin interface is the ability to read log files.
+The admin interface also has a tool to read log files.
 The screenshot below shows this functionality.
 We input a date and the corresponding log file is shown:

 <img src="/images/yclas-logs.png" width="100%">